sbruce23/CABS/README.md

 method to simulated slowly varying and piecewise AR processes detailed in
 the paper.

-1) Download the .zip file and extract the contents to a folder of your
+1) Download all files and folders into a folder of your
 choosing.
 In what follows, we will assume the folder is saved with the
 following path 'C:\CABSdemo'.